 “I think that if you look at the last 11 years of Bitcoin, even with the seven times that it has dropped by 70 percent-plus and come back, you only see more transaction volume,” Schatt said.
 “It’s even harder to create a security issue because it’s a lot more decentralized than it was even last year or the year before.”

-Bitcoin has been so lucrative — and relatively stable — this year that Cred has partnered with Bitcoin.com to allow customers to earn up to 10 percent interest on Bitcoin and 6 percent on Bitcoin Cash invested with Cred.
+Bitcoin has been so lucrative — and relatively stable — this year that Cred has partnered with Bitcoin.com to allow customers to earn up to 10 percent interest on Bitcoin and 6 percent on Bitcoin Cash posted as collateral with Cred.
 Bitcoin.com customers will be required to make a six-month commitment to benefit from the partnership but will have the option to roll over assets for additional periods if they wish.

 Schatt said he remains bullish on Bitcoin although he expects efforts to regulate crypto will continue well into the future.
 It was clear from the hearings on Capitol Hill that several bills are in the works.
 Schatt said he is not worried because some countries, such as Singapore, have had success in working with the crypto industry on regulation.
 He believes both sides could benefit if Congress does the same.